wmo-im/wis2box/docs/source/userguide/data-ingestion.rst

 The wis2box-storage is provided using a `MinIO`_-container that provides S3-compatible object storage.

 Any file received in the 'wis2box-incoming'-bucket will trigger an action to process the file.
+What action to take is determined by the data-mappings.yml you've setup in the previous section.

 MinIO UI
 --------